Nishinomiya

 Nishinomiya (西宮市, Nishinomiya-shi) is a city located in Hyōgo Prefecture, Japan.
-As of 1 November 2022, the city had an estimated population of 484,368 in 218,948 households and a population density of 4800 persons per km².
+As of 1 November 2022, the city had an estimated population of 484,368 in 218,948 households and a population density of 4,800 persons per km².
 The total area of the city is 99.98 sqkm.
 Nishinomiya is an important commercial and shipping city in the Kansai region with the third largest population in Hyōgo Prefecture.
-Nishinomiya is best known as the home of Kōshien Stadium, where the Hanshin Tigers baseball team plays home games and where Japan's annual high school baseball championship is held.
+Nishinomiya is best known as the home of Koshien Stadium, where the Hanshin Tigers baseball team plays home games and where Japan's annual high school baseball championship is held.